sous-chefs/elasticsearch/README.md

 **Please** review the [frequently asked questions](FAQ.md) and [contributing guidelines](CONTRIBUTING.md) before opening issues or submitting pull requests.

+## Looking for Elasticsearch 6.0.0?

+Please [try the 4.0.0-beta release](https://github.com/elastic/cookbook-elasticsearch/tree/4.0.0-beta) of this cookbook.
+Otherwise pin your cookbook back to a '~> 3.0' release.
+The 4.0.0-beta branch will be promoted to master once it's stable & working with Elasticsearch 6.0 releases.

 ## Attributes

 Please consult [attributes/default.rb](attributes/default.rb) for a large list